-6 Shipley, Parsons, and Utz.
-The Lazarus Effect: An Exploration of the Economics of Heritage Development in Ontario.
-(Waterloo: Heritage Resources Centre, 2006), 16.
+6 Robert Shipley etal., The Lazarus Effect: An Exploration of the Economics of Heritage Development in Ontario.
+(Waterloo: University of Waterloo, 2006), 16.
 This report noted that those involved in heritage development "found demand significant enough that the market would bear the additional costs that arose from uncertainty.
 No project investigated failed to report moderate to high income generation and many developers feel that bank reluctance to recognize the value of heritage and adaptive reuse projects, especially where experienced project management is involved, is unjustified and fails to recognize good business opportunities."

-- Provide direct financial assistance in the form of grants and forgivable loans, to make projects more attractive for private investors. - To Compensate for Foregone Development Potential.
+- Provide direct financial assistance in the form of grants and forgivable loans, to make projects more attractive for private investors. - To Compensate for Foregone Development Potential